CS2040S - Data Structures and Algorithms (Java)

 Q: Will there be a Practical Exam (PE) for your version of CS2040/C/S?

-A: Yes, there will be a Practical Exam (PE) held once, specifically on Week 11, covering all topics up to just before the graph data structure.
-However, due to the availability of generative AI tools like ChatGPT, Prof Halim is no longer feels comfortable conducting an Open Internet PE.
-Instead, the plan is to implement onsite proctoring with an Internet firewall.
+A: Yes, there will be a Practical Exam (PE) held once, specifically on Week 10, covering all topics up to just before the graph data structure.
+However, due to the availability of generative AI tools like ChatGPT, Prof Halim is no longer feels comfortable conducting an Open Internet PE (and also not allowed to).
+Instead, the plan is to implement onsite proctoring with some form of Internet firewall.
 The specific details are yet to be confirmed.

 Q: PE sounds scary...
 Will there be a make up PE if I am sick/underperform...?

 A: Yes.
 Prof Halim is aware that many students are still at learning stage.
-Those who are absent from the official ones for valid reason (clash with another official NUS course, Medical Certificate (MC), Bereavement of immediate family member, representing NUS for official event — some events are resuming...) and a few bottom X (TBC) students will be invited for the make up PE sometime during study week.
+Those who are absent from the official ones for valid reason (clash with another official NUS course, Medical Certificate (MC), Bereavement of immediate family member, representing NUS for official event) and a few bottom X (TBC) students will be invited for the make up PE sometime during study week.

 Q: Will this course be graded using Bell curve?